AmrrHassan/izzythreejs/README.md

 1. Open the 3D T-Shirt Customizer in your web browser.
 2. Use the intuitive interface to select t-shirt colors, upload artwork or logos, and add custom text.
 3. Utilize the 3D preview to visualize the final design from different angles.
+4. Enhance the design by using the OpenAI API to generate unique images as logos or textures.
-4. Once satisfied with the design, save it for future reference or share it on social media.
+5. Once satisfied with the design, save it for future reference or share it on social media.

 ## Contribution Guidelines
 We welcome contributions to enhance the 3D T-Shirt Customizer.
 To contribute, please follow these steps: